-- On the east side of the island, building new westbound on- and off-ramps, slated for completion in 2016
+- On the east side of the island, new westbound on- and off-ramps are now open for traffic

-- On the west side of the island, retrofitting bridges that are part of the local roadway system for Yerba Buena Island and Treasure Island, on target for completion in 2019
+- On the west side of the island, retrofitting bridges that are part of the local roadway system for Yerba Buena Island and Treasure Island

 Read more about these projects at the San Francisco County Transportation Authority website.